01-edu/public/subjects/gcd.en.md

 ### Instructions

-Write a program that takes two strings representing two strictly positive integers that fit in an int.
+Write a program that takes two `strings` representing two strictly positive integers that fit in an `int`.

-Display their greatest common divisor followed by a newline (It is always a strictly positive integer).
+The program displays their greatest common divisor followed by a newline('`\n`').

-If the number of parameters is not 2, display a newline.
+If the number of parameters is different from 2, the program displays a newline.

-All arguments tested will be valid positive `int` values.
+All arguments tested will be positive `int` values.

-Example of output :
+### Usage

 ```console
 student@ubuntu:~/student/gcd$ go build